Myanmar vote ban extinguishes hope for ethnic minorities

 "We believed the NLD government would strive for democracy and work for the public," she said.

-Observers say the latest disenfranchisement was largely in ethnic minority strongholds, likely tilting those areas' votes in favour of Suu Kyi's NLD and raising fears of more conflict and political violence.

-The commission is "blatantly denying minorities representation", said Kyaw Win of Burma Human Rights Network, calling for a reversal of the decision.

-The NLD denied claims it had interfered, while the commission this week tried to deflect the blame, stating all voting cancellations had been decided in consultation with the government, including two military-controlled ministries.
+The NLD denied claims that it had interfered, while the election commission last week tried to deflect the blame, stating all voting cancellations had been decided in consultation with the government, including two military-controlled ministries.

-Whoever made the decision, Htoi Aung - forced from his home by fighting between the military and Kachin rebels - will be among the many unable to vote next month.
+Regardless of who made the decision, Mr Htoi Aung - forced from his home by fighting between the military and Kachin rebels - will be among the many unable to vote next month.

 "Our people have lost their rights and our ethnic party will no longer be able to win."